aju513/learning-management-system/docs/architecture.md

 ## Stack and boundary

-The admin application is a server-rendered Laravel monolith under `/admin`.
+The LMS is a server-rendered Laravel monolith with four role-specific portal boundaries: `/super-admin`, `/admin`, `/instructor`, and `/learning`.
 Blade renders TailAdmin views, Alpine.js provides local UI state, and Tailwind CSS 4 provides design tokens.
-The root URL currently redirects to the admin boundary and remains available for a future public application.
+Authentication remains shared under Fortify's `/admin` endpoints; `/` and `/portal` resolve an authenticated user to the dashboard for their one fixed system role.

 ## Request flow

 Non-trivial features follow `Route -> FormRequest -> Controller -> Service -> Repository -> Model`.

-- Routes use stable `admin.*` names and authentication/authorization middleware.
+- Routes use stable `super-admin.*`, `admin.*`, `instructor.*`, and `learning.*` names with authentication, active-user, and portal authorization middleware.
 - FormRequests validate and authorize input.
 - Controllers contain transport concerns only.
 - Services coordinate workflows, database transactions, state changes, and activity records.